RoOLeary/design-system-prototype/CONTRIBUTING.md

-# Contribute to Strapi Design System
+# Findest Design System v0.0.1

-The Strapi Design System is an open-source project administered by [the Strapi team](https://strapi.io/company).
+The Findest Design System is an experimental project by [the Findest Dev team](https://findest.eu).
 We appreciate your interest and efforts to contribute to the Design System.

 All efforts to contribute are highly appreciated, we recommend you open an issue prior to spending a lot of time